cdrischler/cdrischler.github.io/_pages/cv.md

 * Feodor Lynen Fellowship of the Alexander von Humboldt Foundation, 2019-2020
 * Research Award of the Gerhard Herzberg Foundation at Technical University Darmstadt, 2018
 * Fellowship of the DLR_Graduate_Program, 2015-2017
-* State of Hesse Research Award at "Youth Researches" (Jugend forscht) and Award of the German Statutory Accident Insurance
+* State of Hesse Research Award and Award of the German Statutory Accident Insurance at "Youth Researches" (Jugend forscht) for the project _I beg your pardon?
+Do musicians really hear worse?_, 2008

 ## Teaching